 Issue: In 2017, ADOT obtained a grant from the FAA to develop a DMP and Water Use Study.
-The DMP was needed to evaluate drainage patterns, identify deficiencies, and develop solutions to prevent future flooding at the airport in accordance with current FAA standards.
-Additionally, the DMP was developed to evaluate the feasibility of capturing, storing, treating stormwater for use as potable to meet the airport’s growing demands.
+The DMP was needed to evaluate drainage patterns, identify deficiencies, and develop solutions to prevent future flooding at the airport.
+Additionally, ADOT wanted to evaluate the feasibility of capturing, storing, and treating stormwater for use as potable to meet the airport’s growing demands.

 Location: Phoenix, Arizona